kirabase/hyper-shell/readme.md

 🌟 Features:
 - 💬 *Conversational UI*: Effortlessly generate complex commands from simple conversational requests, with multi-language support.
+- 🔄 *Refinement*: Feel like you're having a conversation with your terminal as you refine and tweak commands to perfection.
 - ✅ *Transparent*: Each command comes with a clear explanation, enabling you to validate the results ensuring it matches your intentions.
-- 🎓 *Tutor*: Improve your command-line knowledge, with opportunities to explore in-depth learning and understand configurations.
+- 🎓 *Tutoring*: Improve your command-line knowledge, with opportunities to explore in-depth learning and understand configurations.
-- 🔄 *Refinement*: Feel like you're having a conversation with your terminal as you refine and tweak commands to perfection.
 - 🛠️ *Support for Popular Tools*: Master complex commands for Git, Docker, Npm, and a wide range of popular command-line tools.
+- 🌐 *Mutli-language*: Seamlessly switch between languages, making the command generation process an enjoyable multilingual experience.
 - 😄 *Fun & Engaging*: Transform your command line experience into a more interactive, enjoyable, and productive endeavor!

 ## Installation 📦